 With the casing and the keyboard (on the left) removed.
 This shows the power supply in the centre and the rack holding the four circuit boards on the right, with the display tube assembly along the top board.

 Two of the four circuit boards.
 The metal cans are some of about 100 Toshiba integrated circuits.
-The board on the right has a dozen small vertically-mounted daugther boards each holding electronic components.
-This allows more to be squeezed onto the board.
+The board on the right is linked to the board underneath it.
+It has a dozen small vertically-mounted daughter boards each holding electronic components, which allows more components to be squeezed onto the board.